ifwe/bruce/README.md

 handles the details of:

 * Routing messages to the proper brokers, and spreading the load evenly across multiple partitions for a given topic.
-Clients that know the cluster topology may optionally direct messages to a specific partition.
+Clients may optionally exercise control over partition assignment, such as ensuring that a group of related messages are all routed to the same partition, or even directly choosing a partition if the client knows the cluster topology.
 * Waiting for acknowledgements, and resending messages as necessary due to communication failures or Kafka-reported errors
 * Buffering messages to handle transient load spikes and Kafka-related problems